GolfWC/testCase/README.md

 C#: appCapabilities.SetCapability("ms:waitForAppLaunch", "25"); to add app delay of 25 seconds.
 In addition, there have been minimal changes from the v1.2 release candidate:

-We've added retry logic to handle legacy applications that take a while to start up or display a splash screen.
-We have improved support for packaged WinUI 3 Desktop applications.
-Please note: WinUI 3 is in preview.
-As with the previous WinAppDriver v1.1 release, it is recommended that you use the WinAppDriver NuGet package to take full advantage of the advanced input with the Actions API.